jliszka/jliszka.github.com/_drafts/a-numerical-simulation-of-the-quantum-eraser.md

 The kicker is that nothing in this setup makes reference to how far away the diagonal polarizing filter is from the rest of the experiment apparatus.
-You can put it miles or light-years away, and interference pattern will still return—even though, paradoxically, the effect of the filter takes place _after_ the second photon passes through one (or both) of the slits.
+You can put it miles or light-years away, and interference pattern will still return—even though, paradoxically, the first photon doesn't encounter the filter until _after_ the second photon reaches a detector!

 If you want to play around with this yourself, clone [this github project](https://github.com/jliszka/quantum-probability-monad)